IoT security essentials: Physical, network, software

-Even in the planning stages of a deployment, IoT security is one of the chief stumbling blocks to successful adoption of the technology.
+Even in the planning stages of a deployment, Internet of Things (IoT) security is one of the chief stumbling blocks to successful adoption of the technology.

 And while the problem is vastly complicated, there are three key angles to think about when laying out how IoT sensors will be deployed in any given setup: How secure are the device themselves, how many are there and can they receive security patches.